Quotation Request

 The abbreviations V2A and V4A originate from early experimental series in the steel industry and are not standards today but rather colloquial designations for two stainless steel groups.

-The "V" stands for Versuch (experiment), the "A" for Austenit (austenite).
-V2A is thus the second attempt at an austenitic alloy – V4A the fourth.
-In daily practice, these short forms have become firmly established, even though they no longer appear in any current standard.
+The "V" stands for Versuchsschmelze (experimental melt), the "A" for Austenit (austenite).
+V2A stands for "Versuchsschmelze 2, Austenit" – the name given by Friedrich Krupp AG to the second austenitic alloy in their experimental series in 1912.
+V4A refers to the fourth experimental melt accordingly.
+In daily practice, these short forms have become firmly established.
+However, they no longer appear in any current standard.

 • V2A encompasses chromium-nickel steels, primarily grade 1.4301 (AISI 304).